CodeDynasty-dev/Jetpath/docs/docs/plugins.md

 ## Using Plugins

-Integrating existing plugins (whether official JetPath plugins or community-created ones) is straightforward.
+Integrating existing plugins (whether official Jetpath plugins or community-created ones) is straightforward.

 ### 1. Installation